grubersjoe/react-activity-calendar/README.md

 ## Features

+- any number of activity levels 📈
 - color themes 🌈
 - dark & light mode ✨
 - tooltips 🪧
 - event handlers ⁉️
 - localization 🌍

-The component expects activity data with the following structure.
+The component expects activity data in the following structure.
 Each activity level must be in the interval from 0 to `maxLevel`, which is 4 per default (see [documentation](https://grubersjoe.github.io/react-activity-calendar/?path=/story/react-activity-calendar--activity-levels)).